 - services necessary to, or used in, the provision of these services, including the publishing of directories.

-What kind of personally identifiable information and CPNI does Comcast collect?
+What kind of personally identifiable information does Comcast collect?

-Comcast collects information from you at several different points when you initiate and use our services.
+Comcast collects information from you at several different points when you request, turn on, and use our services under an account we create for you.
 Some of this information is personally identifiable information, but much of it is not.
 We collect certain personally identifiable information that our subscribers furnish to us in connection with the provision of cable service or other services.
 In order to provide reliable, high quality service to you, we keep regular business records containing information about you that may constitute personally identifiable information.
-These records include some, but typically not all, of the following information:
+These account records include some, but typically not all, of the following information:

 - your name;